Healthy Schools 2019-2020

-Well done to all of those children who have been receiving healthy lunchbox stickers this year.
-It is great to see so many children and their parents making healthy choices.
-We have continued to successfully run the snack shop at play times and we would like to say thank you to all of those children who are continuing to use it.
+Well done to all of those children who have received our healthy lunchbox stickers in previous years.
+It has been great to see so many children and their parents making healthy choices.
+We have continued to successfully run the snack shop which the children can access before school and we would like to say thank you to all of those children who are continuing to use it.

 We would like to remind our parents that we are a no nut school due to some of our pupils having severe nut allergies.
 We politely ask you not to send your child with any chocolate spread sandwiches as we cannot rule out any nut contamination and to please carefully check any chocolate snacks for traces of nuts.
 Thank you for your support with this.